 The financial landscape for the Council is likely to remain challenging for the foreseeable future.
 The delay to the Comprehensive Spending Review means that there will be little certainty over the Council's longer term funding outlook and this will need to be carefully managed.
-In addition, the Fair Funding Review and move to 75% Business Rate Retention have been delayed again with an earliest implementation date of 2022/23.
+In addition, the Fair Funding Review and move to 75% Business Rate Retention have been delayed again with an earliest implementation date of 2023/24.
 The outcome of these reviews will determine the quantum of funding available to local government and the share available to the Council.
-The added uncertainties brought about by the exit from the European Union and now Covid-19 will only serve to compound these issues.

 The Council continues to deliver services which are of a high standard and are well regarded.
 The thrust of the Council's work through its Transformation Programme and income generation programme ExCITe, has looked to protect services and increase the Council's financial standing.
-The work of

-ExCITe has led to a number of initiatives that the Council is currently looking to take forward as well as the establishment of its own market rental housing company Lafford Homes Limited which forms the Council's group position.
+The work of ExCITe has led to a number of initiatives that the Council is currently looking to take forward as well as the establishment of its own market rental housing company Lafford Homes Limited which forms the Council's group position.